MOEAFramework/MOEAFramework/docs/developersGuide.md

 [support roadmap](https://www.oracle.com/java/technologies/java-se-support-roadmap.html) and favor LTS releases.
 While supporting earlier versions limits our use of newer language features, the tradeoff is supporting the widest possible audience.

-## Service Providers and Configuration

-This library uses Java's Service Provider Interface (SPI) to support extensibility.
-See `AlgorithmProvider`, `ProblemProvider`, and `OperatorProvider`.
-To introduce a new algorithm, problem, or operator, one would create a custom provider using one of these classes.
-Then, add the new class to the appropriate file under `META-INF/services`.

-All algorithms and operators are expected to be configurable.
-This means adding the appropriate setter methods as well as using the configuration API.
-The configuration API uses reflections to dynamically discover and get/set an algorithm's configuration.
-The only requirement is adding the `@Property` annotation to each setter method.

-## Writing Tests

-Given our target audience is the scientific community, testing is key for assuring the correctness and accuracy of this software.
-However, given the stochastic nature of MOEAs, writing reliable unit tests has challenges.
-To assist in writing tests, we have two constants, `TestThresholds.LOW_PRECISION` and `TestThresholds.HIGH_PRECISION`, that standardize the accuracy of tests.
-Prefer using `HIGH_PRECISION` whenever possible.

-Despite our best efforts, some tests will occasionally fail due to randomness.
-For such tests, we encourage adding the `@Retryable` attribute, which re-runs the test several times if it fails.
-Be sure to also include `@RunWith(CIRunner.class)` on the test class.
-Tests marked with `@Flaky` fail too frequently for inclusion in CI, but can still run manually.

 ## Building, Testing, and Packaging